jaechow/cardinal/README.md

 # Cardinal Commerce

->Test lab for the development of Cardinal APIs including Cardinal Cruise and Centinel
+> Test lab for the development of Cardinal APIs including Cardinal Cruise and Centinel

 # Navigation

 <p align="center">
-<a href="cruise/dx/">Cardinal Cruise BIN Intelligence API</a> •
+<a href="cruise/dx/">Cardinal Cruise Data Exchange API</a> •
 <a href="centinel/lookup/">Centinel Lookup Message</a> •
 <a href="cruise/standard/">Cardinal Cruise Standard Tutorial</a>
 </p>